oracle/graaljs/docs/user/Options.md

 Stability: stable

 Enables JavaScript's strict mode for all scripts.
-Expects a boolean value, default is false.
+Expects a boolean value, default is `false`.